WPManageNinja/paymattic-docs/docs/faq/date-formats-customization.md

 # Date Formats Customization

+The Date Format Customizer in Paymattic allows you to control how dates are displayed in your forms, reports, emails, and receipts.

 :::tip Overview
 This guide explains how to customize date and time formats in Paymattic's [Date & Time fields](../general-input-fields/how-to-use-general-form-input-fields-in-wordpress-with-paymattic#_10-date-amp-time-field).
 Paymattic uses [flatpickr](https://flatpickr.js.org/) for powerful date/time handling.
 :::